 The provider had implemented systems for reviewing and investigating when things went wrong.
 There were comprehensive risk assessments in relation to safety issues.
 This helped staff to understand risks which led to effective risk management systems in the practice as well as safety improvements.
 In the previous 12 months there had been no safety incidents.
-Staff told us that any safety incidents would be investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again.

 The provider had a system for receiving and acting on safety alerts.
 Staff learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.